CTOpenData/open-data-handbook/data-resources/data_stories.md

     * Be concise.
     * Avoid jargon.
     * Shorten your sentences and paragraphs.
 2. **People-centered language**.
-As a general rule, when referring to a person or group of people, start with the person, not the characteristic.
+When referring to a person or group of people, start with the person, not the characteristic.
 For instance, “person who is incarcerated” rather than “inmate.”
     * When creating data visualizations and writing about groups of people, do some research about the preferred terms of those who you are writing about.
     * Consider how to portray missing data and consider alternatives to a generic “other” category.
 That can contribute to perceptions of exclusion or omission, “us” versus “them” thinking, and othering underrepresented groups.